-You can copy and swap the channel data among DME channels 1 to 4 or DME channels 5 to 8.
+You can copy and swap the channel data among DME channels 1 to 2 or DME channels 5 to 8.

-It is not possible to copy or swap the channel data between DME channels 1 to 4 and DME channels 5 to 8.
+It is not possible to copy or swap the channel data between DME channels 1 and 2 and DME channels 5 to 8.